KevinBatdorf/steam-raycast/README.md

 Search and view information about any game on steam, as well as games you own.

-Get an API token here: https://steamcommunity.com/dev/apikey
+Get an API token here (optional): https://steamcommunity.com/dev/apikey

 Source repo: https://github.com/KevinBatdorf/steam-raycast